 How to know if you’re starting menopause

 Have you felt your body’s natural routine changing?
-Are you noticing your periods becoming irregular, any bloating, mood swings or hot flushes?
+Are you noticing your periods becoming irregular, experiencing brain fog, raised levels of anxiety or mood swings, worsening sleep, weight gain or hot flushes?
 You may be experiencing symptoms of perimenopause.
-Here's our guide on how to recognise the early signs of menopause and how to manage your symptoms.
+Hormone health and menopause expert Dr. Katie Hodgkinson explains how to recognise the early signs of menopause, the 5 common signs and symptoms of perimenopause, and how to manage your symptoms.

 What is perimenopause?

 Perimenopause is the first stage of this process, referred to as the ‘menopause transition’.
-It is a delicate transitional period that usually begins 4-10 years before menopause when the ovaries gradually produce less oestrogen, progesterone and testosterone, and lasts until menopause, the point when the ovaries stop releasing eggs and when a woman has gone without a menstrual period for 12 consecutive months
+It is a delicate transitional period that usually begins 4-10 years before menopause, when the ovaries gradually produce less oestrogen, progesterone and testosterone, and lasts until menopause.
+'Menopause' is the point when the ovaries stop releasing eggs and when a woman has gone without a menstrual period for 12 consecutive months.

 When does perimenopause start and end?